Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

       among the groups
     * Make sure that people get to do work outside of their first role for each project
+    * Rotate team members around so that each member can work on each type of task

 - How will you run the course sessions to ensure that you use them to maximum effectiveness?